 LOS ANGELES – Los Angeles City Attorney Mike Feuer, along with Los Angeles Mayor Eric Garcetti, Chicago Mayor Rahm Emanuel, New York Mayor Bill de Blasio, and San Francisco City Attorney Dennis Herrera, today announced that Los Angeles, Chicago, New York and San Francisco joined together to file an amicus brief in Flores v.
 Sessions, pending before Judge Dolly M. Gee of the United States District Court for the Central District of California, opposing President Donald Trump’s efforts to 1) engage in long term detention of migrant children, and 2) eliminate all critical child welfare oversight currently being provided by state licensing agencies.

 The brief supports the class of Flores plaintiffs, all of whom are migrant children, as they seek to defend against the Trump administration’s cruel and inhumane family separate policies at the southwest border.
-A copy of the brief is here.
+A copy of the amicus brief in Floers v.
+Sessions is here.

 "We've seen the horror and indignation of millions of Americans as the Trump Administration wrests thousands of immigrant children from their parents," said Feuer.
 "I'm proud to stand with cities across our nation, yet again, in fighting back against this Administration's outrageous tactics and standing up for families."